Your health this fall

 Respiratory illnesses

 Several respiratory viruses are causing illness in B.C. including COVID-19 and influenza (flu).
-For resources to support you during respiratory illness season including information on vaccines, visit the Handling respiratory illnesses.
+For resources to support you during respiratory illness season including information on vaccines, visit Viral respiratory illness guidance (Government of B.C.).

 Cold weather